thedejaware/CuriousExplorationRover/README.md

 # Code Review: Mars Rover (Curious Exploration Rover)
 Curious Exploration Rover on Mars

+Soluion consists of two projects.
+One is Console Application Project and the other one is Test Project.

+To run the project, you will need the following tools;
+- Visual Studio 2019
+- .Net 5.0 or later

+Interface definitions have been created under the Contracts folder.
+And Implementation or Concrete classes have been created under the Implementations folder.

+** In Program.cs file, there are two methods to run;
+1. ProcessWithObject() => Plateau, Position and Letter values are hard-coded in this method.
+You can directly call to see the expexted outputs
+1. ProcessFromConsole() => You can set Plateau, Position and Letter values from the Console.
+When you execute the method, it will ask you for the input parameters.

 ### Understanding the Input Parameters for the first Rover;

 **FIRST INPUT:** 5 5 => X-axis and Y-axis of Plateau